ewersoncarmo/design-patterns/README.md

 ## Singleton

 The Singleton pattern ensures that a class has only one instance and provides a global access to it.

+## Command

+The Command pattern encapsulates a request as an object thereby letting you parameterize other objects with different requests queue or log requests and support undoable operations.